plone/plone.restapi-client/docs/actions/lock.md

 ## Add Lock

-This function can be used to add a lock on the content of the given path.

-- Function name: `createLockMutation`
+### Mutation function

+Use the `createLockMutation` function to get the mutation for adding a lock for a page.

+### Hook

+Use the `useCreateLock` hook to add a lock for a page.

 ### Parameters